Drunk driving is dangerous; there’s no doubt about it. The National Highway Traffic Safety Administration…

 Misrepresent the amount of coverage available for your claim

 Insurance adjusters may try to convince you that only a certain amount is available to pay on a claim.
 A personal injury attorney from The Carlson Law Firm has a whole team of savvy legal assistants, private investigators, and nurses who can investigate your claim and determine the limits of the at-fault party’s insurance coverage.
 In addition, a personal injury attorney can review your case to determine whether or not other laws applicable to your situation.

 Convince you not to hire an attorney

 Unfortunately, there’s no such thing as an insurance company on your side.
 Insurance companies do not care about fully compensating people for their pain and suffering.
 Because of this, you have to rely on an attorney.
-An attorney deals with insurance companies and the law for a living, we are aware of all of the insurance company’s tricks and tactics.
-Much like the internet can’t teach you to perform surgery on yourself, it also cannot teach you the ins and outs of dealing with insurance companies.
+An attorney deals with insurance companies and the law for a living, and we are aware of all of the insurance company’s tricks and tactics.
+Much like the internet can’t teach you to perform surgery on yourself, it cannot teach you the ins and outs of dealing with insurance companies.

-The Carlson Law Firm employs private investigators who can get footage of your crash when possible, access the at-fault party’s information and even access phone records to prove the driver was distracted.
+The Carlson Law Firm employs private investigators who can get footage of your crash when possible, access the at-fault party’s information, and even access phone records to prove the driver was distracted.

 When Should I Contact a Car Accident Lawyer?